Explain the Wegner's Theory of continental shift and describe the evidences supporting it.

 Question

 Alfred Wegener, a German meteorologist, proposed the theory of continental drift in 1912.
 According to this theory, all the continents were once joined together in a single landmass, which Wegener called Pangaea (meaning "all lands" in Greek).
-About 200 million years ago, Pangaea began to break up a Knowee AI StudyGPT is a powerful AI-powered study tool designed to help you to solve study prob
+About 200 million years ago, Pangaea began to break up and the continents started to drift apart.

 Similar Questions